National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   so you won't have access to 5-digit ZIP Codes or other granular location measures.
   If you need either of those, you have to submit [Level 3](access.md#sec-access-request-l3) data, which is a limited data set containing these data elements.
-  Some institutions requires an IRB protocol to submit a Level 3 DUR, so keep that in mind.
+  Some institutions require an IRB protocol to submit a Level 3 DUR, so keep that in mind.
-  Our institutional IRB has provided a letter covering most Level 3 DURs in N3C, so I can provide that to you.
+  Our institutional IRB has provided a letter covering most Level 3 DURs in N3C, so I'll send that to you.

 * **I**:
   Ok, that's very helpful.